Ultima: Escape from Mt. Drash: Development

 The game was written by Keith Zabalaoui for Sierra On-Line in 1983.
 Sierra, which had published Ultima II, named the game an Ultima to improve its sales.
 Richard Garriott gave permission to the company and Zabalaoui—a friend who had worked on previous games for him—to do so.
 Sierra was skeptical of the game's appeal given the declining VIC-20 market and need for memory expansion, and only manufactured the few thousand copies needed to meet contractual requirements, with one advertisement in the July 1983 Compute! describing it as "A real-time, fantastic adventure" and part of the SierraVenture series.
 Sierra even denied the game ever existed, until Zabalaoui confirmed it actually was finished and was shipped to retailers.
 Further proof can be found in the Sierra On-Line Consumer Price List for First Quarter 1984 where the game is listed at $19.95 with a stock number of 40245202.
 Approximately 3000 units were made, though exact numbers are not available.

 A lot of the details surrounding the game were very vague.
 It was believed the game was a cartridge, when it was released for the Datasette.
 One of the rumors about the game was that Sierra sold a minimal number of the games, enough to break even, then buried the remaining stock at the foot of a mountain, similar to the Atari video game burial.
-A retailer near Vancouver, B.C. dumped unsold software over a cliff, and this is where one of the only known complete copies were eventually found.
+A retailer near Vancouver, B.C. dumped unsold software over a cliff, and this is where one of the only known complete copies was eventually found.
 Many falsely believed that Sierra named the game Ultima without Garriott's knowledge or authorization.